gomarjo/Unsupervised-RISE/README.md

 # Unsupervised-RISE
 This repository includes the link to Kim et al.'s work on unsupervised semantic segmentation.
 Additionally, it contains the supplemented code where the explanatory method RISE is adapted.
 Any improvements that users wish to make to the code are more than welcome.
+The initial results of this method can be found in the folder "First results."

 Wonjik Kim, Asako Kanezaki, and Masayuki Tanaka.
 Un- supervised learning of image segmentation based on differen-